 The Agency has entered into a contract for the construction of improvements.
 The contract was signed on September 1, 2018.
-The total contract obligation is \$943,775, of which \$355,000 has been completed as of December 31, 2019.
+This contract was completed during 2020.

 NOTE 7.
 SUBSEQUENT EVENTS

 Subsequent events have been evaluated through the auditor's report date, which is the date the financial statements were available to be issued.
 See below regarding subsequent event of significance.